pylint-dev/pylint/doc/development_guide/testing.rst

 test runner.
 The following options are currently supported:

-    "min_pyver": Minimal python version required to run the test "max_pyver": Maximum python version required to run the test "min_pyver_end_position": Minimal python version required to check the end_line and end_column attributes of the message "requires": Packages required to be installed locally to run the test "except_implementations": List of python implementations on which the test should not run
+    "min_pyver": Minimal python version required to run the test "max_pyver": Python version from which the test won't be run.
+If the last supported version is 3.9 this setting should be set to 3.10.
+    "min_pyver_end_position": Minimal python version required to check the end_line and end_column attributes of the message "requires": Packages required to be installed locally to run the test "except_implementations": List of python implementations on which the test should not run